Hiring a Software Development Company - 14 Dos & Don'ts

 Does the company use Scrum or another Agile approach?
 Do they use a totally different development methodology?
 Having a well-documented and well-executed project development process in place will improve efficiency and help the team tackle challenges that pop up along the way.

-The development methodology should be based in adaptive planning, early delivery, frequent project updates, and modern communication tools.
-This will help you stay informed at every stage of project development.
+The development methodology should support adaptive planning, early delivery, frequent project updates, risk logs, backlog refinement, QA gates, release planning, and modern communication tools.
+This keeps founders, CTOs, COOs, and product owners informed at every stage of project development.

 To more successfully assess potential software developers’ methodologies, we recommend you:

-• Consider your project's characteristics.
+- Consider your project's characteristics.
 For instance, if your project requires flexibility and frequent adjustments, Agile or Scrum might be a good fit.
-On the other hand, if it's well-defined with little scope for change, Waterfall could be more suitable.
+If it is well-defined with little scope for change, Waterfall or milestone-based delivery could be more suitable.

 Compare pricing structures

-Here are a few tips to help comparing pricing structures:
+Here are a few tips to help compare pricing structures:

 PRO TIP: Eastern Europe has become a popular region for custom software development outsourcing due to its relatively low labor costs and access to a large pool of highly-skilled frontend and backend developers.